jeffreykegler/old_kollos/notes/design/sequence.md

     pow2(6) == 3
 ```
 and so on.
-We do not need to define
+We leave
+`pow2(0)`
-`pow2(1)`
+and `pow2(1)` undefined.
-or `pow2(0)`.

 ## Chomsky form

-Readers will note that the rewrite below
-leaves the rule in a form where no RHS is longer
-than 2 symbols.
+Chomsky showed that context-free
+grammars can be reduced
+to rules whose length is two or less.
 Libmarpa's internal form will eventually be
-converted to this "Chomsky form".
+converted to obey this resriction.
+The procedure in this document
+rewrites rules into a form
+where no RHS is longer
+than two symbols,
+unless such a rewrite does real violence
+to the clarity of the result.

+In fact,
-Conversion to Chomsky form during this
+conversion to Chomsky form during this
-rewrite is not necessary --
+rewrite will never be necessary --
-it would happen anyway at a later stage --
+it would be done at a later point anyway.
-but doing it here results in a more
+But it is best to shorten the RHS's in a
-natural grammar.
+context which
+is aware of the intuitive structure of the grammar.

 ## Describing the rewrite